 External or internal wardrobe?
 Dressing Table?
 Coat Hanger?
 Shoe storage?
 Bag storage?
 Television and television stand?
 Dresser?
 Bedside table?
 Figure out roughly the size of each of these products.
 If you were to put all the products you need against the walls, and have half a metre of walk space between your bed and those products, how much space can you afford for the bed?

-The purpose of a bed base is to raise the mattress’ height, making it easier to comfortably climb in and out of bed.
+The purpose of a bed base is to elevate your sleeping surface, making it easier to comfortably climb in and out of bed.
 Some factors to consider are your height, the height of the mattress and bed base combined, comfort, age, and even health condition.
 You wouldn’t want too low a bed if you suffer from arthritis in the same way as you wouldn’t go for a high bed and struggle every night trying to get on it.

 In general, it greatly depends on how tall or short you are.
 The average knee height plays between 40-61 cm from the floor, so you need to choose a bed base where you can lay your feet firmly on the ground and push against it to stand up easily.